-Management's governance process and documentation of its assumptions; o Basis of floor/minimum rates of provisioning applied by the Company for loan products with inadequate historical defaults; o We performed test of details of information used in the ECL computation, on a sample basis. • Tested the arithmetical accuracy of computation of ECL provision performed by the Company. • Verified the ECL provision on restructured cases pursuant to the Reserve Bank of India ("the RBI") circular on a sample basis. • Assessed disclosures included in the Ind AS financial statements in respect of expected credit losses.
+1 1 Management's governance process and documentation of its assumptions; o Basis of floor/minimum rates of provisioning applied by the Company for loan products with inadequate historical defaults; o We performed test of details of information used in the ECL computation, on a sample basis. • Tested the arithmetical accuracy of computation of ECL provision performed by the Company. • Verified the ECL provision on restructured cases pursuant to the Reserve Bank of India ("the RBI") circular on a sample basis. • Assessed disclosures included in the Ind AS financial statements in respect of expected credit losses.
 2 IT systems and controls The reliability and security of IT systems play a key role in the business operations and financial accounting and reporting process of the Company.
-Since large volume of transactions are processed We performed the following procedures for testing IT general controls and for assessing the reliability of electronic data processing, assisted by our internal specialist IT auditors: expected and that changes are made in an appropriate manner.
-Any gaps in the IT control environment could result in a material misstatement of The aspects covered in the IT General Control audit were (i) User Access Management (ii) Programme Change Management (iii) Other related ITGCs to understand the design and test the operating effectiveness of such the financial accounting and reporting records. controls; Therefore, due to complexity of the IT environment, the assessment of the general IT controls and the application controls specific to the accounting and • Assessed the changes that were made to the key systems during the audit period and assessing changes that have impact on financial reporting; preparation of the financial information is considered to be a key audit matter. • Tested the periodic review of access rights.
+Since large volume of transactions are processed We performed the following procedures for testing IT general controls and for assessing the reliability of electronic data processing, assisted by our internal specialist IT auditors: daily, the IT controls are required to ensure that applications process data as expected and that changes are made in an appropriate manner.Any gaps in the IT control environment could result in a material misstatement of the financial accounting and reporting The aspects covered in the IT General Control audit were (i) User Access Management (ii) Programme Change Management (iii) Other related ITGCs to understand the design and test the operating effectiveness of such controls; records.
+Therefore, due to complexity of the IT environment, the assessment of the general IT controls and the application controls specific to the accounting and • Assessed the changes that were made to the key systems during the audit period and assessing changes that have impact on financial reporting; preparation of the financial information is considered to be a key audit matter. • Tested the periodic review of access rights.
 We inspected requests of changes to systems for appropriate approval and authorization;